Ben Addison: International career

 He was then capped by Scotland Sevens.
 He was selected for all eight legs of the 2006-2007 World Series and after recovering from injury was selected for the final four legs of the 2007-2008 Series.

 Coaching career

 In 2014 he became an assistant coach at Stirling County.

 In 2015 he joined Glasgow Hutchesons Aloysians as a player-coach.

 In 2016 he was made a backs coach at Glasgow Hutchesons Aloysians.

 In 2021 he became attack coach of Hamilton RFC.

+In 2023 he became head coach of Hamilton RFC.